Popa-2 Results Confirms New Exploration Play in Rio Magdalena Block, Colombia

 Gran Tierra Energy, with a 100% working interest, is the operator of the 144,670 acre Rio Magdalena Block.
 Under the terms of a recently completed farm-in agreement, Omega Energy Colombia will earn a 60% share of the company s interest by paying 100% of the costs associated with drilling, testing and completing the Popa-2 well.
 In the event of a commercial discovery, Ecopetrol S.A. has a right to back in for a 30% working interest, to be split proportionally between Gran Tierra Energy and Omega Energy Colombia.

 Commenting on progress, Dana Coffield, President and Chief Executive Officer of Gran Tierra Energy Inc., stated, These initial test results from Popa-2 are exciting, confirming a new exploration play initially identified on our lands in 2006.
 The Rio Magdalena block is a large block near existing infrastructure with numerous leads and prospects for further testing as our confidence in this new exploration play continues to mature.

-Gran Tierra Energy, Inc. is an international oil and gas exploration and production company, headquartered in Calgary, Canada, incorporated and traded in the United States and operating in South America.
-The Company holds interests in producing and prospective properties in Argentina, Colombia and Peru.
-To date, the Company has pursued a strategy that focuses on establishing a portfolio of producing properties, development and exploration opportunities, through selective acquisitions, to provide a base for future growth.
-Additional information concerning Gran Tierra is available at www.grantierra.com.
+Gran Tierra Energy Inc. is an international oil and gas exploration and production company operating in South America, headquartered in Calgary, Canada, incorporated in the United States, and trading on the American Stock Exchange (GTE) and the Toronto Stock Exchange (GTE).
+The company holds interests in producing and prospective properties in Argentina, Colombia and Peru.
+The company has a strategy that focuses on growing a portfolio of producing properties, plus production enhancement and exploration opportunities to provide a base for future growth.
+Additional information concerning Gran Tierra Energy is available at www.grantierra.com.
 Investor inquiries may be directed to email@example.com or 1-800-916-GTRE (4873).